-The Board recommends the resolution at Item No. 5 for approval of members by way of an Ordinary Resolution.
+The Board recommends the resolution at Item No. 5 for

 None of the Directors or Key Managerial Personnel and their relatives are concerned or interested, financially or otherwise, in the resolution.

 By Order of the Board of Directors For UPL Limited